MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 5: Create Windows 10 from ISO file.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to use the media creation tool to create an ISO file to install Windows 10.
+    Also, you will learn and examine the installed Windows environment

  - **Demo 6: Create a Console App for calc (Average, Largest, Smallest).**